tc39/proposal-private-fields/FAQ.md

 }
 ```
 Here, the user likely intended to call the `print` method on `this.%x`, but instead, the mod operator will be used!
-- Other Uniocde code points which are not in ASCII or IDStart could be used, but these might be hard to input for many users; they are not found on common keyboards.
+- Other Unicode code points which are not in ASCII or IDStart could be used, but these might be hard to input for many users; they are not found on common keyboards.

 In the end, the only other options are longer sequences of punctuation, which seems suboptimal compared to a single character.